photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Now open the Web UI by navigating to http://localhost:2342/.
 You should see a login screen.

 Sign in with the user `admin` and the initial password configured via `PHOTOPRISM_ADMIN_PASSWORD`.
-You may change it on the [account settings page](../user-guide/settings/account.md), or using the `photoprism passwd` command in a terminal.
+You may change it on the [account settings page](../user-guide/settings/account.md).
 Enabling [public mode](config-options.md) will disable authentication.

 !!! hint ""